ramishtaha/aws-solutions-architect-associate-projects/09-containerized-app-ecs-fargate/README.md

 **Important:** Follow this order to avoid dependency errors:

-### Step 1: Delete ECS Service
+### Step 1: Update ECS Service to Zero Tasks
-1. Go to ECS console → Clusters → flask-fargate-cluster
+1. Go to ECS console → Clusters → `flask-fargate-cluster`
 2. Click on the "Services" tab
 3. Select `flask-fargate-service`
-4. Click "Update"
+4. Click "Update service" (not "Update")
+5. In the "Service configuration" section:
-5. Set "Number of tasks" to 0
+   - Change "Desired tasks" from 2 to 0
+   - Leave all other settings unchanged
-6. Click "Update Service"
+6. Click "Update" at the bottom
-7. Wait for all tasks to stop
+7. Wait for all tasks to stop (monitor in the "Tasks" tab)
-8. Click "Delete" and confirm

-### Step 2: Delete ECS Cluster
+### Step 2: Delete ECS Service
-1. In ECS console, select your cluster
+1. After all tasks are stopped, return to the service
-2. Click "Delete Cluster"
+2. Click "Delete service"
-3. Type the cluster name to confirm
+3. Type the service name (`flask-fargate-service`) to confirm
 4. Click "Delete"

+### Step 3: Delete ECS Cluster
+1. Navigate back to the ECS console main page
+2. Click "Clusters" in the left navigation
+3. Select your cluster (`flask-fargate-cluster`)
+4. Click "Delete cluster"
+5. Type the cluster name to confirm deletion
+6. Click "Delete"

-### Step 3: Delete Application Load Balancer
+### Step 4: Delete Application Load Balancer
 1. Go to EC2 console → Load Balancers
 2. Select `flask-fargate-alb`
-3. Actions → Delete
+3. Click "Actions" → "Delete load balancer"
-4. Type "delete" to confirm
+4. Type "delete" in the confirmation box
+5. Click "Delete"

-### Step 4: Delete Target Group
+### Step 5: Delete Target Group
-1. Go to EC2 console → Target Groups
+1. In EC2 console, click "Target Groups" in left navigation
 2. Select `flask-fargate-targets`
-3. Actions → Delete
+3. Click "Actions" → "Delete"
-4. Confirm deletion
+4. Click "Yes, delete"

-### Step 5: Delete Security Groups
+### Step 6: Delete Security Groups
-1. Go to EC2 console → Security Groups
+1. In EC2 console, click "Security Groups" in left navigation
 2. Select `flask-fargate-sg`
-3. Actions → Delete security groups
+3. Click "Actions" → "Delete security groups"
-4. Confirm deletion
+4. Click "Delete" to confirm
+5. Note: You may need to wait a few minutes after deleting the ALB before the security group can be deleted

-### Step 6: Deregister Task Definition
+### Step 7: Delete Task Definition
-1. Go to ECS console → Task Definitions
+1. Go to ECS console → Task definitions
 2. Select `flask-fargate-task`
-3. Select revision 1
+3. Select the revision (usually revision 1)
-4. Actions → Deregister
+4. Click "Actions" → "Deregister"
-5. Confirm
+5. Click "Deregister" to confirm

-### Step 7: Delete ECR Repository
+### Step 8: Delete ECR Repository
 1. Go to ECR console
 2. Select `flask-fargate-app` repository
-3. Delete all images first:
+3. If there are images, first delete them:
-   - Select all images
+   - Select all images in the repository
-   - Delete
+   - Click "Delete"
+   - Type "delete" to confirm
 4. Then delete the repository:
-   - Actions → Delete
+   - Click "Delete repository"
-   - Type "delete" to confirm
+   - Type the repository name to confirm
+   - Click "Delete"

-### Step 8: Delete CloudWatch Log Group
+### Step 9: Delete CloudWatch Log Group
 1. Go to CloudWatch console → Log groups
-2. Find `/ecs/flask-fargate-task`
+2. Search for `/ecs/flask-fargate-task`
-3. Select and delete the log group
+3. Select the log group
+4. Click "Actions" → "Delete log group(s)"
+5. Click "Delete" to confirm

 ## 11. Associated Project Files